100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:07:12] – Sara Barkat

-Yeah, basically, I think the educational system has always been about prestige, though, in some way and about networks and about what you can get from, you know, ever since it was created.
-That’s what a system manages to do, that, for example, something that isn’t a system doesn’t manage to do, you know, and even if you think back to like, say, earlier, maybe not formal systems of education, but even like in the Renaissance maybe.
-If you’re an apprentice painter and you wanted to become a painter, you would go you would work in the painting studio under the guy who is really good at painting.
+Yeah, basically, I think the educational system has always been about prestige.
+If you think back to earlier times, maybe not formal systems of education, but like in the Renaissance period, If you were an apprentice painter and you wanted to become a painter, you would work in the painting studio under the guy who is really good at painting.

 And you would learn from that and you would do the small pieces of paintings, and you would get into this network and that education.
-It was teaching you something, yeah, but it was also offering you opportunities at the same time, you know, education has always been about opportunities.
+It was teaching you something, but it was also offering you opportunities at the same time.
+Education has always been about opportunities.

 [00:08:14] – Doug Foulkes

-So obviously, from your perspective or your viewpoint, Sara, you’re very much obviously coming from an art side, or creative side.
+From your perspective, Sara, you’re very much coming from an art side, or creative side.
 How does that play out for someone who wants to be a lawyer or a carpenter?

 [00:08:30] – Sara Barkat